-The land of India is a home for numerous species of flora and fauna.
+The land of India is home to numerous species of flora and fauna.
 Some of them are endangered and some are critically endangered wildlife species.
 The shelter to a wide range of wild animals is one of the most exciting characteristics over here.
-This amazing diversity is the center of attraction for the tourists and to the lovers of wildlife and nature.
+This amazing diversity is the center of attraction for tourists and to lovers of wildlife and nature.

 But, nowadays a huge number of wild animals are vulnerable to their entire species.
-The endangered species are the animals or populations of animals that are under the threats of extinction or almost about to extinct.
-Their existence is in danger and additionally, they are left in very small quantity and the population is decreasing.
+Endangered species are the animals or populations of animals that are under the threat of extinction or almost about to extinct.
+Their existence is in danger and additionally, they are left in very small quantities and the population is decreasing.

 A rapid increase in the ratio of highly endangered wildlife species is a critical issue related to the alluring diversity of any place.
 There is an abundance of names of the species which are endangered in India.
 Given below are some of the names of such species of animals and wildlife in India.